 9. All-Access Tour

 Most cruisers skip the behind-the-scenes tour either because of the surcharge, or because they just haven’t heard of it.
 But if you have the chance to take the tour, don’t miss it.
 It takes you behind public areas to places like the ship’s bridge, engine control room, and main galley.

 10. Buying a Spa Pass

 For most, the main purpose of a vacation is to relax.
 So why not treat yourself to the ultimate form of rest and relaxation by booking a spa pass?
-On most ships, this means VIP access to thermal suites that include saunas and steam rooms, jetted pools, and more.
+On most ships, this means access to thermal suites that include saunas and steam rooms, jetted pools, and more.

 11. Using the Jogging Track

 Believe it or not, every ship has an outdoor jogging track in addition to its indoor gym facilities.
 Why run inside on a treadmill when you could walk, jog, or run around an outdoor track that boasts open-ocean views and sea breezes?

 Specialty dining venues, which come with a surcharge, are becoming more and more popular on cruise ships.
 However, many that charge during dinner service are open during lunch hours for free.
 This is a perfect way to check out some different cuisine without the dinnertime fee.